CodeBoyQ/AdminiMover/src/main/resources/macosx-automator/references/README.md

-This folder contains third-party plugins used to create the AdminiMover Droplet Application with MacOSX Automator
+This folder contains third-party plugins and scripts used to create the AdminiMover Droplet Application and Service with MacOSX Automator